Matrix862972/final-year-project-2/KNOWN_BUGS.md

 - Bug resolved by adding a check for `success` and frame validity before calling `cv2.imencode` in `capture_by_frames()`.
 Now, bad frames are skipped and no error or slowdown occurs.
 - Commit: Skips empty frames, no blank frame is yielded.

+## 🐞 Bug 50: Thread Interference in Detection Systems (Screen Detection Delay)

+**Description:**
+Previously, multiple detection systems (screen detection, multiple person detection, electronic device detection) were executed sequentially in a single thread (`cheat_Detection2`).
+This caused interference and delays, especially for screen detection, which needs to run frequently and responsively.
+If one detection function was slow or blocked, it delayed the others, resulting in missed or late screen detection events.

+**Root Cause:**

+- All detection functions shared a single thread and loop, competing for the same camera resource and execution time.
+- Blocking or slow operations in one function (e.g., electronic device detection) could prevent timely execution of others (e.g., screen detection).

+**Impact:**

+- Screen detection was sometimes delayed or missed, reducing reliability and responsiveness of the proctoring system.
+- Other detection systems could also interfere with each other, causing unpredictable behavior.

+**Solution:**

+- Refactored the code to break `cheat_Detection2` into three separate functions: `screen_detection_thread`, `mtop_detection_thread`, and `electronic_device_detection_thread`.
+- Each detection system now runs in its own thread using `ThreadPoolExecutor`.
+- Increased the thread pool size to 7 and launched each detection system independently in `app.py`.
+- This ensures that each detection runs concurrently and independently, eliminating interference and improving responsiveness.

+**Status: FIXED ✅**

+- Screen detection and other systems now operate reliably and in parallel, with no thread interference.